 Best Dressed Man

 Meryl Streep decided to dress like Oscar last night and ended up taking him home.
 She won for her leading actress role in “Iron Lady,” portraying former British Prime Minister Margaret Thatcher.
 By wearing the gold Lanvin dress, she showed the same gusto you would have expected from the Iron Lady herself.
 A few of the past 10 Best Actress winners have worn gold dresses, and last night the trend continued.

 Viola Davis looked totally different from the character she was nominated for playing.
 She was absolutely stunning in a bright emerald dress that showed off her toned body.
-It was great to see Viola looking glamorous, since she is not often cast in roles that show what a beautiful woman she is.
-I hope she sports her natural hair more often, rather than the black wigs she normally wears.
+I hope she sports her natural hair more often.
 The copper color complements her skin tone well, and the short ‘do makes her face stand out.